javierquevedo/flok/components/activity/readme.md

 The events need to be pushed to the backend using post.
 Once they're parsed into the database they become available to the frontend.

-The authorisation is done with a set of authorized keys which are store in the config (default or other env) using the following format:
+The authorisation is done with API keys.
+These have to be set up in the config to allow access to posting stream events:

-    stream: {
-        apiKeys: ['oneKeyHashHere','anotherKeyHashHere']
+    apiKeys: {
+		'oneKeyHashHere': {
+			'/activity': ['POST']
+		}
 	}

 ## Stream JSON Format